Redennison/Tutor-Centre/README.md

 # TutorCenter

 ## Project Overview
 TutorCenter is a web application developed to connect students with freelance tutors.
-Built between [start date] and [end date], the platform allows users to easily find tutors based on subject and grade level, while also enabling tutors to build their reputation through a performance-based review and rating system.
+The platform allows users to easily find tutors based on subject and grade level, while also enabling tutors to build their reputation through a performance-based review and rating system.

 ## Key Features
 - **Tutor Matching System**: A web-based solution that helps students find freelance tutors based on their subject and grade level preferences.